Who We Are and What We Do

 Annual Interfaith Thanksgiving Prayer Breakfast

 Our major event of the year is the SFIC Annual Interfaith Thanksgiving Prayer Breakfast, attended by over 300 people on the Tuesday before Thanksgiving.
 Each year we shine the spotlight on a significant contribution made by the faith community to San Francisco.
-Last year we observed the 35th Anniversary of the Interfaith Winter Shelter.
-Link to program.
-Link to program booklet.
-This year's Prayer Breakfast on Tuesday, November 26, 2024 will observe the 35th Anniversary of the Founding of the San Francisco Interfaith Council.
+This year's Prayer Breakfast was held on Tuesday, November 26, 2024 observing the 35th Anniversary of the Founding of the San Francisco Interfaith Council.
+Link to program and program booklet.

 Annual Interfaith Thanksgiving Day Service